The transition was slow and bumpy; ATM changes come next

 While traditional mag stripe cards are easily counterfeited, a counterfeit chip will be useless at EMV-ready retailers.

 “Your card is smart,” explained Jason Oxman, chief executive officer of the Electronic Transactions Association.
 “Your chip card, even though it has a mag stripe on it, knows it’s a chip card.
-So if it’s swiped card at a terminal that accepts chip cards, it will give an error message and prompt the holder to insert the card instead.
+So if it’s swiped at a terminal that accepts chip cards, it will give an error message and prompt the holder to insert the card instead.
 But fraudsters won’t have the chip to do that.”

 Once chip card technology is adopted universally, mag stripes will fade away, but for now, they remain.

-|ATM CHANGES COMING
+|ATM CHANGES COMING|

 |With a prod from banks, EMV-ready ATMs are coming.
 See “ATMs changing to accept EMV chip cards.”|

-terminal beeping noises will fade away
+Obnoxious terminal beeping noises are fading away

-next EMV migration wave will deter ATM card skimming
+The next EMV migration wave will deter ATM card skimming

 “Look for ATMs that have upgraded to chip capability,” Oxman advises.
 Also, “If you use an older ATM, first look to see if it has been tampered with or modified in any way because that’s something to be concerned about.”
 If an ATM seems questionable, don’t use it.

-to EMV is not over
+The transition to EMV is not over

 “It’s still a process, not an event, so it takes time,” Ericksen said.
 “It will take a few years after a liability shift to get to about two-thirds of the payment volume in a country to be chip-on-chip, a chip card in a chip terminal.”